sconover/knit-js/README.markdown

     db.close()

-## Examples, continued: Acceptance Tests
+## Examples, Continued: Acceptance Tests

 Please see the suite of acceptance tests under test/acceptance, they are intended to be "executable documentation".
 They should give you an overview of what's possible with knit.